 Hospitality House is a sizeable organization with a strong record.
-We also have a dedicated, well-trained group of approximately 50 volunteers who regularly work in the pantry distributing food to the clients, as well as numerous volunteers from local schools, churches, and the community who assist on a more irregular basis.
-The pantry has a five-year lease on a warehouse/office space at 1600 W. West Maple Rd. in Commerce Township, and its perishable food storage capacity includes 2 large walk-in freezer/refrigerators, two chest freezers and three refrigerators.
-In addition, Hospitality Hospitality House is a 501 (c) (3) organization.
+We also have a dedicated, well-trained group of approximately 50 volunteers who regularly work in the pantry distributing food to the clients, as well as numerous volunteers from local schools, churches, and the community who also assist.
+The pantry has a ten-year lease on a warehouse/office space at 2075 E. West Maple Rd. in Commerce Township, and its perishable food storage capacity includes 2 large walk-in freezer/refrigerators, two chest freezers and three refrigerators.
+In addition, Hospitality House's relationship with

+Hospitality House is a 501 (c) (3) organization.
 Your donation is 100% tax deductible to the extent allowed by the law if you received no goods or services from this contribution.
 Your contribution qualifies for a Federal tax deduction.
-Also, individuals, couples and businesses may claim 50% of their cash donations to Hospitality House on the Michigan Income Tax Return

-(homeless/food bank cash contribution) tax credit line.
-Individuals may claim 50% of gifts up to \$200; couples filing jointly may claim

-50% of gifts up to \$400; and businesses may claim 50% of gifts up to \$10,000. #MISC26196
+Also, individuals, couples and businesses may claim 50% of their cash donations to Hospitality House on the Michigan Income Tax Return (homeless/food bank cash contribution) tax credit line.
+Individuals may claim 50% of gifts up to \$200; couples filing jointly may claim 50% of gifts up to \$400; and businesses may claim 50% of gifts up to \$10,000. #MISC26196

 P.O.
-Box 284 1600 W. West Maple Rd., Ste.
-C Walled Lake, MI 48390 Phone: 248-960-9975 www.Hospitalityhousefoodpantry.org
+Box 284 2075 E. West Maple Rd Ste B204 Commerce Twp, MI 48390 Phone: 248-960-9975 www.hhfp.org

-House's relationship with Gleaners Community Food Bank of SE Michigan allows the pantry to remain well stocked at a low cost.
+Gleaners Community Food Bank of SE Michigan and Forgotten Harvest Community Food Bank allows the pantry to remain well stocked at a low cost.